What's included in your membership

 Transfer Agreement

-Sick Leaves
+Sick leave

-Membership is maintained when you become disabled
+Membership is maintained if you become disabled

 Membership during unpaid leave